-Tip: To modify a single corner, type A to access the Direct Selection tool.
-Click the anchor point of the corner to modify, click the corner widget, then click and drag to edit.
+Tip: To modify a single corner, use the Direct Selection tool to click the anchor point, and then click the corner widget and drag to edit.

-Click Shape to precisely change your shape’s unique attributes such as its dimensions, rotation, and corner properties for the Live Rectangle.
+In the Control panel, click Shape to precisely change a Live Rectangle’s attributes, such as dimensions, rotation, and corner properties.
+Or adjust properties in the Transform panel.

-Tip: To reset a rotated shape or path to its original angle, select 0° in the Polygon Angle or Rotate fields in the Transform and Shape panels.
+Tip: To reset a rotated shape or path to its original angle, select 0° in the Polygon Angle or Rotate field.

-Drag the four bounding box handles in the corners to resize and rotate the polygon.
 You can scale Live Polygons non-uniformly without losing their live characteristics.
-To return the shapes to equal-sided polygons, click Make Sides Equal in the Transform and Shape panels.
+To return the shapes to equal-sided polygons, click Make Sides Equal in the Transform or Shape panel.

-Shift + drag a bounding box handle to resize the shape proportionally; Alt/Option + Shift drag to scale proportionally from the center.
+Shift-drag a bounding box handle to resize the shape proportionally.
+Press Alt (Option) and Shift-drag to scale proportionally from the center.

 Tip: Press Shift while rotating to snap to 45° angles.

-- While dragging a widget to extend a line, a colored hinting guide appears along its trajectory, and Line Extension and on appear at opposite ends of the line
+• As you drag a widget to extend a line, a colored hinting guide appears along its trajectory.

-Select Preferences > Smart Guides > Alignment Guides and Spacing Guides.
-Now, equal spacing guides appear when you move objects to spaces exactly as preceding objects, or when centering an object between existing objects.
+Choose Preferences > Smart Guides > Alignment Guides and Spacing Guides to see equal spacing guides when you move objects.

 That’s it — you’re done.
 Tell us what you think about this tutorial.